rcqx/psychrometrics/1_psychrometrics/README.md

 ## 1.10 Typycal  air-conditioning processes

-ASHRAE Charts can be used to solce several process problem involving moist air.
+ASHRAE psychrometrics charts can be used to solve several process problem involving moist air.
 Following examples are at constant total pressure, 101.325 kPa

 Please find notebooks in the examples folder with guided resolutions as shown in chapter 1 of 2017 ASHRAE fundamentals